-Back to Normal

-Click this header to set the message sent when the triggers that caused the event to fire are no longer present. i.e. the situation is back to normal.
-Just select the 'Trigger this action...' checkbox and enter the required message.

-Enter the message body here.
+Back to Normal Click this header to set the message sent when the triggers that caused the event to fire are no longer present. i.e. the situation is back to normal.
+Just select the 'Trigger this action' checkbox and enter the required message.
+Message Enter the message body here.
 You can include references to the variable that triggered the event by selecting an item from the custom field list accessed by clicking the down arrow.
 Inserting custom fields will be explained further on in the manual.
+Click to complete this action.